slowernews/wisdom-tldr/README.md

 In executive position, visionary, maverick, multidisciplinary thinker, etc.
 You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing.
 -->

-> *'Ideas by themselves are roughly worthless.
-There's no market for them.
-There's no place where one can go and buy an idea.
-Describing your idea in detail doesn't mean other people will copy it.
-First they'll have to be convinced it's a good idea.
-If you ever tried to change anyone else's mind you know by now how hard that is.
-Not even founders themselves can predict how well their own ideas will do.
-And even if people are convinced your idea is a good idea, they'll still have to compare it to the existing idea they are already working on and see which one they're more likely to do well with.'*